qoolixiloop/qool-jekyll-loop/README.md

 ```

 Configuration files:
-To switch part of your config settings depending on the environment, use the build/serve command option, for example --config _config.yml,_config_development.yml.
+To switch part of your config settings depending on the environment, use the build/serve command option, for example ` --config _config.yml,_config_development.yml`.
 Settings in later files override settings in earlier files.

     $ [bundle exec] jekyll (build | serve) --config _config.yml,_config_development.yml

 ### Deploy
-get the site onto a production server.
-The most basic way to do this is to run a production build
+Get the site onto a production server.
+The most basic way to do this is to run a production build.

     $ JEKYLL_ENV=production bundle exec jekyll build

-and copy the contents of _site to your server
+And copy the contents of `_site` to your server.
 A better way is to automate this process using a CI or 3rd party

     https://jekyllrb.com/docs/deployment/automated/